brownt47/R-For-Data-Science-Solutions/Chapter 3.7.1 Solutions.md

 )
 ```

 Looking at the tribble we see there is only one entry for "Fair" and the value associated with "Fair" is "1610".
-Same thing for the other levels of cuts.
+Same thing for the other levels of cuts; there is only one row entry for each cut.

 If we use the `geom_bar` on this tribble, we will get five bars all with a height of one.
 This is because there is only one row for each of the labels: "Fair", "Good", etc.